Auckland shooting: Two people and a gunman killed on eve of Women's World Cup

-Police responded to reports a man had fired shots in a building in downtown Auckland, two miles from Eden Park, the venue for the opening match of the Women's World Cup between co-hosts New Zealand and Norway, NZ Prime Minster says tournament will go ahead as planned
+Police responded to reports a man had fired shots in a building in downtown Auckland, two miles from Eden Park, the venue for the opening match of the Women's World Cup between co-hosts New Zealand and Norway; NZ Prime Minister says tournament will go ahead as planned

 Two people and a gunman have been killed in a "serious incident" in Auckland on the eve of the Women's World Cup.